 If you ask friends and colleagues who appreciate the finer things in life ‘what defines a luxury hotel?’, you’ll likely get a range of responses from mod cons – with everything from a decent restaurant to a spa – to seamless, exceptional service and décor.
 All at a price justifying the offering and experience.

-On a recent fact-finding trip to Paris I set out to discover what the concept means to leading hoteliers living and working in the ‘home’ of luxury.
+On a recent fact-finding trip to Paris I set out to discover what the concept of luxury hospitality means to leading hoteliers living and working in the ‘home’ of luxury.

 So what makes a palace different from a 5-star hotel today – or, for that matter, a 6- or 7-star establishment, although there is no official category as such?